Documentation Index

 3. User Authorization Flow

-When users click connect in the system:- System redirects to Gitee authorization page
+When users click connect in the system:

 - User clicks Agree to Authorize to complete authorization